 It seems a good idea to not get too much into the details of the past months.
 I’ve been told the operation took about ten hours and I’ve got some scars to prove it and the pain is still not completely gone.
 Considering the statistics it is safe to assume that everybody knows that chemo- and radiotherapy leave their marks also, most of which are temporary, so I don’t have to go into the details.

-Yesterday, november 20, one of the doctors who operated on me checked my throat and it was a pleasure to here him say that he saw what he had expected: no signs of disease.
-Next friday I will go for a PET scan to confirm the therapies were successful and tomorrow I will be having one of my regular blood analyses that are used to monitor the thyroid function, iron level and whatnot.
+Yesterday, November 20, one of the doctors who operated on me checked my throat and it was a pleasure to hear him say that he saw what he had expected: no signs of disease.
+Next Friday I will go for a PET scan to confirm the therapies were successful and tomorrow I will be having one of my regular blood analyses that are used to monitor the thyroid function, iron level and whatnot.

 Mentally I am pretty much OK, physically I am recovering.
 I need a lot of sleep, am in the process of slowly gaining weight, my hair is almost completely back in nearly every location.
 I eat lots of soft material – chewing a steak is out of the question – and just the other day I tasted my first glass wine which burned like hell on my tongue but did wonders for my damaged saliva production.

 Other than that you could say that I am recalibrating the different person I am changing into.